MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-integrate-dynamicscrm.md

 * System Administrator
 * Solution Customizer

-For more information, see [Create users in Microsoft Dynamics 365 (online) and assign  security roles](/dynamics365/customer-engagement/admin/create-users-assign-online-security-roles) and [Manage Users and Permissions](ui-how-users-permissions.md).
+For more information, see [Create users in Microsoft Dynamics 365 (online) and assign  security roles](/dynamics365/customer-engagement/admin/create-users-assign-online-security-roles) and [Managing Users and Permissions](ui-how-users-permissions.md).

 This account is only used during the setup.
 Once the solution is imported into [!INCLUDE[d365fin](includes/d365fin_md.md)], the account is no longer needed.